Sedar moving to advisory role on Brewers' coaching staff - WHIZ News

 MILWAUKEE (AP) — After working as a Milwaukee Brewers first-base or third-base coach for the last 14 seasons, Ed Sedar is moving into a new role as an adviser to the team’s coaching staff.

-That move marked the biggest change as the Brewers announced their 2021 coaching staff Wednesday.
+That move marked the biggest change as the Brewers announced manager Craig Counsell’s 2021 coaching staff Wednesday.

 Sedar had been the Brewers’ first-base coach from 2007-10 and third-base coach from 2011-20.
 He also has worked in the Brewers organization as a minor league outfield and baserunning coordinator (1992-2006) and minor league field coordinator (2002-06).